tadscottsmith/trunk-recorder/README.md

 ![screenshot](./docs/media/screenshot.jpg)

-Trunk Recorder is able to record the calls on trunked and conventional radio systems.
+Trunk Recorder is able to record calls on trunked and conventional radio systems.
 It uses 1 or more Software Defined Radios (SDRs) to do this.
 The SDRs capture large swathes of RF and then use software to process what was received.
 [GNU Radio](https://gnuradio.org/) is used to do this processing because it provides lots of convenient RF blocks that can be pieced together to allow for complex RF processing.
-The libraries from the amazing [OP25](http://op25.osmocom.org/trac/wiki) project are used for a lot of the P25 functionality.
+The libraries from the amazing [OP25](https://osmocom.org/projects/op25/wiki) project are used for a lot of the P25 functionality.
 Multiple radio systems can be recorded at the same time.

 Trunk Recorder currently supports the following: